BCM Chaplains Share God’s Presence in Places of Great Need

-In the 13 years Allen Mitchell has been Chaplain at Children’s Hospital in New Orleans, no two days have been the same.
+In the 17 years Allen Mitchell has served as chaplain at Children’s Hospital in New Orleans, no two days have been the same.

-Yet, every patient has a unique story to tell and distinctive needs to be met.
+Every patient has a unique story to tell and distinctive needs to be met.

-Mitchell’s approach is, first, be present and listen.
+Mitchell’s approach is to first and always be present and listen.

 That journey often takes BCM chaplains to places of greatest loss for the individuals they are serving.
 Mitchell says chaplains must go into the “valley of the shadow of death” in their effort to support those in need.
 The deepest valley for Mitchell is ministering to children who have been abused.
 “We have learned to be comfortable in very uncomfortable situations.
-This means that we maintain a non-anxious presence, bringing peace and a calming influence that can help de-escalate tense situations.
+This means that we maintain a non-anxious presence, bringing peace and a calming influence to help de-escalate tense situations.
 Our goal is to manage our emotions so we can help.”

-Last June 20, when New Orleans Police Officer Darryl Holloway was killed by a prisoner, making national and local news, one of the first calls over police radio was “has the chaplain been notified?”
+When police officer Darryl Holloway was killed by a prisoner in June, 2015, making local and national news, one of the first calls over the police radio was “Has the chaplain been notified?”

-By the end of that tragic day, 6 of the 12 chaplains employed by BCM at that time were involved in comforting other officers, family members and a grieving community, reaching out with prayers and presence.
-The four BCM New Orleans Police Department chaplains–Faith Berthey, Brian Cleveland, Joe Cull and June Wilder–and BMC hospital chaplains Debra Guidroz and Zack Ritchie ministered to so many coping with shock and tragedy.
+By the end of that tragic day, 6 of the 12 chaplains employed by BCM at that time were involved in comforting other officers, family members and a grieving community, reaching out with prayers and spiritual support.
+The four police chaplains and the two hospital chaplains assigned to University Medical Center New Orleans ministered to numerous individuals coping with shock and trauma.

-BCM Vice President of Chaplaincy Services Dr. Jim Hightower believes that calling the NOPD chaplains so quickly speaks to the respect and influence they have earned through years of faithful, compassionate ministry.
-BCM chaplains cover NOPD’s eight districts and headquarters and always are on call to minister to officers in need, to victims and crime scenes or to simply provide a spiritual presence at special events.
-They help police officers cope with the stress of the job and offer spiritual support and help with personal issues.
+Calling the NOPD chaplains so quickly speaks to the respect and influence they have earned through years of faithful, compassionate ministry.
+These chaplains cover NOPD’s eight districts, Headquarters and Communications; they are always on call to minister to officers in need, to victims and crime scenes or to simply provide a spiritual presence at special events.
+They help police officers cope with the stress of the job, offering spiritual and emotional support.